joshwadd/End2end_Driving_Keras/README.md

 ![](https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/aug3.png?raw=true)

+The data augmentation pipeline was implemented as a generator function in python

 ### Preprocessing

 Each image is cropped before it is fed into the network, removing information that is not useful for steering the car.
 This is namely the top of the image containing the sky and horizon, and the bottom of the image containing the car itself.
 The input images were normalized to be in the range of [-1, 1] as to assist the training procedure.
-All preprocesses was done inside of the DNN arhitecture in Keras
+All preprocessing was done inside of the DNN architecture in Keras.

 ## Model